pymupdf/PyMuPDF/docs/page.rst

    .. method:: show_pdf_page(rect, docsrc, pno=0, keep_proportion=True, overlay=True, oc=0, rotate=0, clip=None)

-      PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insertImage`).
+      PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insert_image`).
 This is a multi-purpose method.
 For example, you can use it to

       * create "n-up" versions of existing PDF files, combining several input pages into **one output page** (see example `4-up.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/4-up.py>`_),
       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/posterize.py>`_),